ryanfox1985/env-checker/README.md

 required variable is missing the gem raises an error `MissingKeysError` and stops the application.

+By convention all the environment variable names must be in up case, the gem internally parse the required_variables and optional_variables to up case.

 ## Installation

 Add this line to your application's Gemfile: